otarbes/clickclickbankbank/content/_index.md

     answer: We will accept your refund request for free for 7 days or if you haven’t started any scan in your account.
 You can also change or cancel your plan at any time in your dashboard.
+  - question: Do you offer support if I need help?
+    answer: Yes!
+Top-notch customer support is key for a quality product, so we’ll do our very best to resolve any issues you encounter via our [Slack Channel](https://clickclickbankbank.slack.com).
 - type: ctablock
   template: ctablock
   section_id: call-to-action